Mastodon

 Enabling RedisCache in Dependency Injection

-To enable RedisCache in your application, you need to configure it in your dependency injection container.
-This is typically done in your definition file.
+To enable RedisCache in your application, you first need to include the web-framework-redis module in your project.
+Then you need to configure it in your dependency injection container.

 return [